curvegrid/go-ethereum-wiki/Mutan.md

-exit()                                             Stops the execution of the current call call(address, value, gas, calldata, returndata)    Calls another contract (e.g. closure) and executes transact(address, value, data)                     Creates a transaction between two objects
+exit()                                             Stops the execution of the current call call(address, value, gas, calldata, returndata)    Calls another contract (e.g. closure) and executes transact(address, value, data)                     Creates a transaction between two objects create(value, script)                              Creates a new contract with the given value and script
 ```

 The following build in functions are related to the current executing context (i.e. the closure) and are called in combination with `this`